 You’re having a baby – congratulations!
 We’re here to guide you through the different stages in pregnancy, your baby’s development, midwife appointments and everything else you need to know over these life-changing nine months.

-6 weeks pregnant: first steps and symptoms
+First steps and symptoms

 Whether it’s two lines on a home pregnancy test, spotting some early symptoms or getting the positive result from your doctor, finding out you’re pregnant is very special.
 You’re going to have a baby!